 - lawsuits and arbitrations against telephone, TV and other utility companies or service providers for abusive billing practices and false advertising

 The New Mexico Attorney General and the Better Business Bureau each administer a consumer complaint program whereby the agency will contact a business for a customer and request an explanation.
 If possible, the agency will mediate a resolution to the dispute.
 For many types of consumer complaints, it can be very helpful to attempt a resolution through these agencies before contacting a private attorney.
 Large amounts of information are readily available on the internet regarding consumer protection issues and the remedies available for common consumer problems.

-If you or your business are being picked on by abusive customers with frivolous complaints, or if you have been taken advantage of by an unscrupulous business, Call Santa Fe Attorney Childress at 505-433-9823
+If you have been taken advantage of by an unscrupulous business, Call Santa Fe Attorney Childress at 505-433-9823